 Move or prune files according to the configured file system policy policy_name.
-The policy runs in the background until it gets completed, or until you abort or pause the policy.
-Filesystem policies are configured only for scale-out file systems (largefs type).
-If a policy run encounters an error, it is retried 5 times before the run is aborted.
-If the policy is already active but paused, you are prompted on whether you want to resume the paused job or you want to start a new run.
-You cannot run a policy if poilcy is scheduled or the last instance is still running.
+The policy runs in the background until it completes, or until you abort or pause the policy.
+File system policies are configured only for scale-out file systems (largefs type).
+The policy runs on the node on which the scale-out file system is active.
+If a policy run encounters an error, it is retried five times before the run is aborted.
+If the policy is already active but paused, you are prompted whether you want to resume the paused job or to start a new run.
+You cannot run a policy that is already running, because of a schedule or a previous fs policy run command.
 You also cannot run a policy if a tier move command is running for the same path or file system.